tahonermann/text_view/README.md

 basic_execution_character_encoding | An encoding that meets the minimum requirements of C++11 2.3p3 | trivial
 basic_execution_wide_character_encoding | An encoding that meets the minimum requirements of C++11 2.3p3 | trivial
 iso_10646_wide_character_encoding | An ISO 10646 encoding.
 Only defined if __STDC_ISO_10646__ is defined | trivial
-utf8_encoding | Unicode UTF-8 | stateless, variable width
+utf8_encoding | [Unicode] UTF-8 | stateless, variable width
-utf8bom_encoding | Unicode UTF-8 with a byte order mark | stateful, variable width
+utf8bom_encoding | [Unicode] UTF-8 with a byte order mark | stateful, variable width
-utf16_encoding | Unicode UTF-16, native endian | stateless, variable width
+utf16_encoding | [Unicode] UTF-16, native endian | stateless, variable width
-utf16be_encoding | Unicode UTF-16, big endian | stateless, variable width
+utf16be_encoding | [Unicode] UTF-16, big endian | stateless, variable width
-utf16le_encoding | Unicode UTF-16, little endian | stateless, variable width
+utf16le_encoding | [Unicode] UTF-16, little endian | stateless, variable width
-utf16bom_encoding | Unicode UTF-16 with a byte order mark | stateful, variable width
+utf16bom_encoding | [Unicode] UTF-16 with a byte order mark | stateful, variable width
-utf32_encoding | Unicode UTF-32, native endian | stateless, fixed width
+utf32_encoding | [Unicode] UTF-32, native endian | stateless, fixed width
-utf32be_encoding | Unicode UTF-16, big endian | stateless, fixed width
+utf32be_encoding | [Unicode] UTF-16, big endian | stateless, fixed width
-utf32le_encoding | Unicode UTF-16, little endian | stateless, fixed width
+utf32le_encoding | [Unicode] UTF-16, little endian | stateless, fixed width
-utf32bom_encoding | Unicode UTF-32 with a byte order mark | stateful, variable width
+utf32bom_encoding | [Unicode] UTF-32 with a byte order mark | stateful, variable width

+# Terminology
+The terminology used in this document and in the [Text_view] library has been chosen to be consistent with industry standards and, in particular, the [Unicode standard].
+Any inconsistencies in the use of this terminology and that in the [Unicode standard] is unintentional.
+The terms described in this document and used within the [Text_view] library comprise a subset of the terminology used within the [Unicode standard]; only those terms necessary to specify functionality exhibited by this library are included here.
+Those who would like to learn more about general text processing terminology in computer systems are encouraged to read chatper 2, "General Structure" of the [Unicode standard].

+## Code Unit
+A single, indivisible, integral element of an encoded sequence of characters.
+A sequence of one or more code units specifies a code point or encoding state transition as defined by a character encoding.
+A code unit does not, by itself, identify any particular character or code point; the meaning ascribed to a particular code unit value is derived from a character encoding definition.

+The [C++11][ISO/IEC 14882:2011] `char`, `wchar_t`, `char16_t`, and `char32_t`
+types are most commonly used as code unit types.

+The string literal `u8"J\u00F8erg"` contains 7 code units and 6 code unit sequences; "\u00F8" is encoded using two code units and string literals contain a trailing NUL code unit.

+The string literal `"J\u00F8erg"` contains an implementation defined number of code units.
+The standard does not specify the encoding of ordinary and wide string literals, so the number of code units encoded by "\u00F8" depends on the implementation defined encoding used for ordinary string literals.

+## Code Point
+An integral value denoting an abstract character as defined by a character set.
+A code point does not, by itself, identify any particular character; the meaning ascribed to a particular code point value is derived from a character set definition.

+The [C++11][ISO/IEC 14882:2011] `char`, `wchar_t`, `char16_t`, and `char32_t`
+types are most commonly used as code point types.

+The string literal `u8"J\u00F8erg"` describes a sequence of 6 code point values;
+string literals implicitly specify a trailing NUL code point.

+The string literal `"J\u00F8erg"` describes a sequence of an implementation defined number of code point values.
+The standard does not specify the encoding of ordinary and wide string literals, so the number of code points encoded by "\u00F8" depends on the implementation defined encoding used for ordinary string literals.
+Implementations are permitted to translate a single code point in the source or Unicode character sets to multiple code points in the execution encoding.

+## Character Set
+A mapping of code point values to abstract characters.
+A character set need not provide a mapping for every possible code point value representable by the code point type.

+[C++11][ISO/IEC 14882:2011] does not specify the use of any particular character set or encoding for ordinary and wide character and string literals, though it does place some restrictions on them.
+Unicode character and string literals are governed by the [Unicode] standard.

+Common character sets include [ASCII], [Unicode][Unicode code charts], and [Windows code page 1252].

+## Character
+An element of written language, for example, a letter, number, or symbol.
+A character is identified by the combination of a character set and a code point value.

+## Encoding
+A method of representing a sequence of characters as a sequence of code unit sequences.

+An encoding may be stateless or stateful.
+In stateless encodings, characters may be encoded or decoded starting from the beginning of any code unit sequence.
+In stateful encodings, it may be necessary to record certain affects of previously encoded characters in order to correctly encode additional characters, or to decode preceding code unit sequences in order to correctly decode following code unit sequences.

+An encoding may be fixed width or variable width.
+In fixed width encodings, all characters are encoded using a single code unit sequence and all code unit sequences have the same length.
+In variable width encodings, different characters may require multiple code unit sequences, or code unit sequences of varying length.

+An encoding may support bidirectional or random access decoding of code unit sequences.
+In bidirectional encodings, characters may be decoded by traversing code unit sequences in reverse order.
+Such encodings must support a method to identify the start of a preceding code unit sequence.
+In random access encodings, characters may be decoded from any code unit sequence within the sequence of code unit sequences, in constant time, without having to decode any other code unit sequence.
+Random access encodings are necessarily stateless and fixed length.
+An encoding that is neither bidirectional, nor random access, may only be decoded by traversing code unit sequences in forward order.

+An encoding may support encoding characters from multiple character sets.
+Such an encoding is either stateful and defines code unit sequences that switch the active character set, or defines code unit sequences that implicitly identify a character set, or both.

+A trivial encoding is one in which all encoded characters correspond to a single character set and where each code unit encodes exactly one character using the same value as the code point for that character.
+Such an encoding is stateless, fixed width, and supports random access decoding.

+Common encodings include the [Unicode] UTF-8, UTF-16, and UTF-32 encodings, the ISO/IEC 8859 series of encodings including [ISO/IEC 8859-1], and many trivial
+encodings such as [Windows code page 1252].

 # References
 - [Text_view]